Specoptor/hamilton-clerk-of-court/README.md

 ### Usage

-1. Navigate to the directory containing `main.py`.
+1. Navigate to the directory containing `main.py` and `models.py`.
-2. Run the script using:
+2. Run the main script using:

 ```
 python main.py